16 Oct Divorce 101, Part 1: New Maintenance Law

 If your divorce is already finalized and you have been paying or receiving spousal maintenance, you are grandfathered into the current law.
 The individual paying the maintenance will continue to be able to deduct their spousal maintenance payments on their taxes and the payee will continue to have to claim it as income.
 However, if your divorce is already finalized but one party seeks a modification of the maintenance obligation, the new law will affect any subsequent modification agreement.

 If you expect to be obligated to make spousal maintenance payments after the finalization of your divorce, it may be to your benefit to finalize your Settlement Agreement or get divorced prior to January 1, 2019.
-For help navigating your divorce, contact Wesley Clark & Peshkin LLP to schedule a confidential and complimentary consultation.
+For help navigating your divorce, contact Wesley Clark & Peshkin LLP to schedule a confidential consultation.